evicio1/ngx-country-selector/README.md

 # ngx-country-selector

-A modern, feature-rich Angular country selector component built with **Angular Material**.
+A modern, feature-rich Angular country selector component built with **Angular Material** and **Signal Forms**.
 This library provides a beautiful, accessible, and highly customizable dropdown for selecting countries with support for flags, country codes, local names, and more.

 ## ✨ Features

+- ✨ **Signal Forms Support** - Native support for Angular's new Signal Forms API (`FormValueControl`)
 - 🎨 **Built with Angular Material** - Leverages Material Design components for consistent UI/UX
 - 🏳️ **Country Flags** - Visual flag representations for all countries
 - 🌍 **Comprehensive Country Data** - Includes country codes, local names, capitals, currencies, and languages